Antel0pe/rougelike/project_log.md

 22/08/23
 - Wrangling with serde and specs to serialize and deserialize entities without issue
 - Managed to output saved_game.json containing all world data

+23/08/23
+- Implemented load from saved game
+- New game option in main menu doesn't really work